spineo/RGButterflyDocs/Programming.md

 3. ___Create the Mockup Application Prototype (MAP)___: By now I just about knew exactly what I wanted but instead of diving into the implementation, I was hoping that creating a MAP would allow me to more easily set up the UI, Control, and Navigation for a "finished" App without the time expenditure generally involved in developing.
 For this I turned to [___AppCooker___](https://itunes.apple.com/us/app/appcooker-prototyping-mockup-studio-for-ios/id418861662?mt=8), a MAP tool for the iPad.
 The $20 I invested on this App was well worth the cost.
 The tool allowed me to lay out the various controllers and UI elements in a way similar to an XCode [_Storyboard_](https://developer.apple.com/library/content/documentation/General/Conceptual/Devpedia-CocoaApp/Storyboard.html) and simulate many of the real App interactive elements such as  _Actions_, [_Segues_](https://developer.apple.com/library/content/featuredarticles/ViewControllerPGforiPhoneOS/UsingSegues.html) and _Navigation_.
 Even though the MAP took several weeks to complete the finished framework served as an invaluable reference that helped, without a doubt, speed up the development process.

 ### Data Model

+_Data_ is key to this application and this App is built on [_Core Data_](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/index.html?utm_source=iosstash.io).
+A significant amount of time was spent developing the data model (and the many interfacing [_NSManagedObject_](https://developer.apple.com/reference/coredata/nsmanagedobject) sub-classes) even before diving, at least to a significant extent, into the UI controllers and views.

+The data model is currently at major version 63 and is composed of 20 entities (each mapping to a _table_ in the backend [_SQLite_](https://www.sqlite.org) store).
+The NSManagedObject classes provide many of the key operations (i.e., Object or NSSet get/set, add, remove) against the _Entities_, _Attributes_, and/or _Relations_.
+Additional custom methods were also implemented with a few  generic ones packaged in the [_CoreDataUtils_](https://github.com/spineo/ios-utilities/blob/master/CoreDataUtils.m) class but most currently private.

+Since most of the controllers in this App are [_TableView_](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/TableView_iPhone/AboutTableViewsiPhone/AboutTableViewsiPhone.html) Controllers the [_NSFetchedResultsController_](https://developer.apple.com/reference/coredata/nsfetchedresultscontroller) API is used frequently as it provides the built-in callback methods to populate the _TableViews_.

+The initial [_ER_](https://en.m.wikipedia.org/wiki/Entity–relationship_model) relations were captured using a graphing application.
+After the initial implementation, additions/modifications were implemented directly by using the CoreData built-in Data Modelling tool.